-I have an integrative training which has given me an understanding of many theoretical perspectives.This means I can adapt to what works best for you.
+My integrative training has given me an understanding of many theoretical perspectives.This means I can adapt to what works best for you.

-I had many years experience of counselling clients with a wide variety of presenting issues in a mainstream Community Counselling service and in a South London Bereavement Service.
+I’ve had many years experience of counselling clients with a wide range of issues in a mainstream counselling service and in a South London Bereavement Service.

 I am a member of the BACP and abide by their code of ethics.
 I am committed to pursuing my ongoing professional development and maintain an awareness of current thinking in the field of psychotherapy.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.